UTheCat/jumpvalley/README.md

 Though if you want to test it, it is playable.
 There's currently a small obstacle course you can try out.
 For the most part, the control scheme is the same as the one in Juke's Towers of Hell.

+**Important:** While it is currently possible to make an obstacle course in Jumpvalley with the Godot Editor, backwards-compatibility is subject to being broken while Jumpvalley is still in major version zero (0.x.x).
+This is because level behavior hasn't been set in stone yet.
+If you want to prevent your level from being broken between minor versions, please wait until Jumpvalley has reached major version one (1.0.0).

 ## Credits

 The ```addons``` folder contains assets made by 3rd-parties.
 They're super useful in this project because not only do I not have the skill, time, and/or resources to make a lot of these assets, but they also allow me to speed up development and testing using resources that the creators of these assets have allowed others to use.